SPARC-FAIR-Codeathon/2025-team-F/README.md

 ## About
-This is the repository of team sparcats (Team #F) of the 2025 SPARC Codeathon.
+This is the repository of team SPARCats (Team #F) of the 2025 SPARC Codeathon.
 Information about the 2025 SPARC Codeathon can be found [here](https://sparc.science/news-and-events/events/2025-sparc-fair-codeathon).

 No work was done on this project prior to the Codeathon.
 ## Introduction